-Auditory Processing is the ability to take sound through the ear and having it travel to the language area of the brain to be interpreted.
+Auditory Processing is the ability to make sound through the ear and having it travel to the language area of the brain to be interpreted.
 A breakdown in this process is called an auditory processing disorder or “delay.”
 This deficit is present despite having normal hearing.
-A recommendation of auditory processing testing is typically made for children who struggle with focusing in the classroom, or seem inattentive or distracted, particularly in the presence of background noise.
+A recommendation of auditory processing testing is typically made for children who struggle with focusing in the classroom or seem inattentive or distracted, particularly in the presence of background noise.
 Many times the identification of auditory processing skills is not a thorough evaluation as it is critical to also determine language processing skills (receptive language skills) by way of a Speech-Language Pathologist.

 If your child is struggling with attention, focus in the classroom, is felt to be a daydreamer, or misses instructions both at home and in the classroom, struggling with reading skills and/or is exhausted after a day spent listening at school, an auditory processing test is warranted.